ahmadamineloutfi/Empirical-Study-of-Day-Ahead-Electricity-Spot-Price-Forecasting-Insights-into-a-Novel-Loss-Function/README.md

 KNN performs best on our dataset.
 Therefore, we used it to fill the values of our missing data points in the final experimental design.

+To reproduce the results you need the following python files:

+1. : to import
+2. : to import
+3. : to import
+4. : to import
+5. : to import
+6. : to import

 # Correlation Coefficient
 To solidify our choice of input variables for the dataset, the correlation between its different features (target and explanatory) was explored by computing the Pearson, Spearman, and Kendall correlation matrices.